saiemtalhaa1/Operating-systems-coursework/Weekly-Journal/Week2.md

 ---

 ## 1. Introduction

 In Week 2, the focus was on securing the Linux server and enabling safe remote administration.
-Instead of managing the server only through the local console, secure remote access was configured to allow efficient and professional system management.
+Instead of managing the server only through the local console, secure remote access was prepared to allow efficient and professional system management.

+Remote administration is essential in real-world environments, but it introduces additional security risks.
-This week introduced the importance of balancing **accessibility** and **security** when administering servers.
+This week highlighted the importance of balancing **accessibility**, **security**, and **operating system control** when administering servers.

 ---

 ## 2. Objectives for This Week

 The main objectives of Week 2 were:

 - Enable secure remote administration
 - Verify SSH service availability
 - Confirm correct network configuration
-- Understand security risks related to remote access
+- Identify security risks related to remote access
-- Prepare the system for future security hardening
+- Define a security baseline for future hardening tasks

+These objectives support later firewall configuration, access control enforcement, and intrusion detection.

 ---

 ## 3. Remote Administration Overview

 ### Why Remote Administration Is Needed

-Remote administration allows system administrators to manage servers without physical access.
+Remote administration allows system administrators to manage servers without physical access, which is the standard practice in data centres and cloud environments.

 **Advantages:**
-- Faster system management
+- Faster system management and troubleshooting
 - Reduced downtime
-- Real-world server administration practice
+- Real-world server administration experience using SSH

 **Potential Risks:**
 - Unauthorized login attempts
 - Brute-force password attacks
-- Network exposure
+- Increased network exposure

-Because of these risks, strong security controls are essential.
+Because of these risks, remote access must be secured using strong authentication and restrictive access policies.

 ---